chatwoot/docs/docs/self-hosted/configuration/features/email-channel/google-workspace-setup.md

 After setting these environment variables, restart your Chatwoot server to apply the changes.
 Now, users will be able to sign in using their Google accounts.

-You will notice that the app you are using is in testing mode, we will cover that later in the guide.
+You will notice that the app you are using is in testing mode; we will cover that later in the guide.
 For now, you can ignore it.

 ## Configure the application

-To fetch the emails from the client inbox you need to configure the correct scopes, the following scopes are required:
+To fetch the emails from the client inbox, you need to configure the correct scopes.
+The following scopes are required:

 - `https://mail.google.com/`: To read, send, delete, and manage your email.
 - `email`: To view the user’s email address.